Pre K-4 with Special Education Certification Course Descriptions

 This course is designed to provide teachers who wish to be certified in special education with the tools necessary to work with students with emotional behavioral disorders.
 Participants will examine the various causes and theories for these disorders.
 There will be an additional focus on recognizing these disorders and managing them in the inclusive classroom using various positive behavior interventions and other appropriate methods.
 This course requires 10 hours of volunteer time with students with emotional and behavioral disabilities.

-EDUC 686 - Autism Spectrum Disorders with Field Experience
+EDUC 686 - Autistic Spectrum Disorders with Field Experience

 EDUC 687 - Early Intervention with PDD and Other Exceptionalities with Field Experience